kf6ufo/kf6ufo-wx-helios/README.md

 ```

 Then build both components with the helper script, which automatically pulls
 the latest sources from GitHub.
-Hamlib is
-built first so Direwolf can detect the libraries:
+Hamlib is built first so Direwolf can detect
+the libraries.
+The script invokes Hamlib's traditional `configure` build and
+uses CMake for Direwolf:

 ```bash
 ./build_external.sh